 We demonstrate how time series features change for different forms of data protection and how changes in these features affect multiple forecasting models.

-In full disclosure, an indexing error in the code which caused only k-1 nearest neighbor time series to be used for swapping instead of k nearest neighbor time series.
+In full disclosure, an indexing error in the code caused only k-1 nearest neighbor time series to be used for swapping instead of k nearest neighbor time series.
 This changed the main results of XXX to XXX…

-Associate Editor Comments:     The manuscript concentrates on a timely and relevant topic.
+Editor Comments:     The manuscript concentrates on a timely and relevant topic.
 The approach is original and the point is well supported.
 The reviewers and I see that the manuscript potentially brings some interesting novel ideas that could be worth of publication.
 However, at this stage, there seems to be quite a lot of work to be done for the paper to get there.

 Thank you for your helpful feedback.
 We hope that you find the proposed changes satisfactory.

 Besides the point of the reviewers, I would like to insist on the fact the presentation of the work needs a serious upgrade.
 For instance, A figure like Figure 1 cannot end up in the final version of the paper.
 I would encourage the authors to be careful in the way to design and produce that figure.

+Removed figure 1.
+Focused on the series with desirable/undesirable features.

+General discussion – features like trend appear important, we want to consider many possible features

 Similarly, in general, the paper looks like a draft, which makes it a bit tricky at stages (e.g., when I checked the validity of equations...).
 Using a more "profession" text editor (possibly Latex) could help a lot in improving the readability and make the work easier for the reviewers and I. Finally, for the maths, it would be good to be really thorough, e.g., one does not need to use "*" for multiplication, the flow of information around eq.
 (2) is quite confusing (possibly introduce relevant notation first, for diag, 1, among others), etc..
 Similarly, algorithms could be better presented.

+We apologize for the submitted presentation of the paper….
 Thank you for the feedback.
 Per the “Major Changes to the Manuscript,” we have repositioned the paper (Point 1) and re-written the draft (Point 3) in LaTeX including the figures and algorithms.

 Reviewer 1 Comments: